B612-Asteroid-Institute/quivr/README.md

 ### Adding instance attributes

-You can also add more attributes (that is, non-Field ones) to your class and its instances, but doing so requires a bit more attention.
+You can also add more attributes (that is, non-Column ones) to your class and its instances, but doing so requires a bit more attention.

 You can override `__init__` to add instance-level attributes.
 However,